A stunner: NFL moves Steelers-Chiefs to prime time Sunday due to weather

 The ice storm due to hit Kansas City on Sunday must be bad, because the NFL has taken the rare step of moving the kickoff time of a playoff game.

 Citing “public safety concerns,” the NFL moved kickoff of the Pittsburgh Steelers-Kansas City Chiefs AFC divisional playoff game at Arrowhead Stadium in Kansas City, originally scheduled for 1:05 p.m.
 ET Sunday, to 8:20 p.m.
 ET.
 That’s due to storms expected in the Kansas City area on Sunday.

-The NFL said moving the start time would give local authorities more time to clear the roads in the area.
+The NFL said moving the start time would give local authorities more time to clear roads in the area.
 In a statement the NFL said “weather is expected to improve throughout Sunday.”

 The National Weather Service put out an ice storm warning for northwestern Missouri on Friday.